-NOTE 3: Output disabled - DQs, DQSs, DQSs#.This feature is intended to be used during IDD characterization of read current.
+NOTE 3: Output disabled - DQs, DQSs, DQSs#.
+This feature is intended to be used during I{DD} characterization of read current.
+NOTE 4: A11 and BA2 are reserved for future use and must be set to 0 when programming the MR.